cscart/docs/en/developer_guide/api/entities/product_variations.rst

 SetDefaultProductVariation
 ==========================

-API entitie for setting a variation as the default one.
+API entity for setting a variation as the default one.

 URL